aregsar/aregsarblog/blog/2020/upgrade-php-version-macOS/index.md

 ## Switching current PHP version

-We can switch between multiple installed PHP versions globally Assuming we have both php@7.4 and php@7.3 installed and assuming the current version of php is set to php@7.4, we can switch to php@7.3
+We can switch between multiple installed PHP versions globally

+Assuming we have both php@7.4 and php@7.3 installed and assuming the current version of php is set to php@7.4, we can switch to php@7.3 like so:

 ```bash
 brew unlink php && brew link --force --overwrite php@7.3